Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 New builds aren’t keeping up

-According to the recent U.S. Census report, the country’s population grows by one person every 21.2 seconds.
+The U.S. population continues to grow steadily over time.
 As the population increases, so does the need for new housing.
 But when new builds can’t keep up, whether due to labor and lumber limitations or land shortages, the result is the same: fewer homes for buyers to choose from.

 The greater the buyer demand, the greater the competition for homes.
 Here are a few factors that bring buyers to the market: